ez8-co/yapi/README.md

 # Roadmap

-- Shell codes that greater than 6 arguments for `YAPICall`.
+- Finish shell codes that more than 6 arguments for `YAPICall`.
 - Support to fetch specified bit module for `YAPICall` (32-bit or 64-bit).

 # Misc